-- Blade: The long part of the sword used for cutting and thrusting, excluding the hilt.
+- Blade: The main offensive part of the sword with sharp edges and a point, which is a separate entity from the hilt.

-- True Edge/Long Edge: The edge that faces forward when one grips the sword, in line with one's knuckles.
+- True Edge/Long Edge: The edge facing away from the person holding the sword, in line with the knuckles.

-- Flat: The wide, flat surface on either side of the blade.
+- Flat: The flat surface on either side of the blade.

 - Taper: A descriptor of the sword's narrowing towards the point.
 Swords exhibited both 'profile taper' and 'distal taper'.
 'Profile taper' is the more obvious, being the tapering as viewed looking at the flat of the blade.
 'Distal taper' is the more subtle way that a sword's thickness changes when viewed edge-on, and it has important consequences for the blade's mass distribution and stiffness in the thrust.
 As a rule of thumb, swords with a more triangular or acute profile taper are designed with thrusting in mind, while those that taper relatively little until just before the point are easier to cut with.

-- Crossguard/Handguard: The mediating component between the blade and grip which protects the hand.
-The simple cross bar was the most common type of hand guard until the sixteenth century, when finger and side rings started appearing and eventually full "swept-hilt" and "basket hilt" styles developed.
+- Crossguard/Handguard: The mediating component between the blade and grip which protects the hand and helps to deflect or trap an opponent's weapon.
+A simple cross with quillons projecting on either side was the most common type of hand guard until the 16th century, when finger and side rings started appearing and eventually full "swept-hilt" and "basket hilt" styles developed.

-- Grip: The section of the hilt between the guard and pommel where the hands can grip the sword and wield it.
+- Grip: The handle of the sword, constructed around the tang of the blade.
 Generally a wooden core was fitted over the tang and wrapped in cord or leather to provide a better gripping surface and appearance.
-Sometimes the grip was made of bone or antler, and many grips were decorated with leather tooling, metal washers, or precious stones.
-Some swords such as the German messer and Italian cinquaedea had more knife-like handles, with a sandwich-type grip consisting of a slab tang with two bone or wooden panels attached by rivets.
+Some swords such as the German messer and Italian cinquaedea had more knife-like handles, consisting of a slab tang sandwiched between two bone or wooden panels.

 - Pommel: The metal fitting that completes the hilt, improving the sword's handling by providing a counterbalance to the blade and preventing the grip from slipping out of the hand.
 It could be used as a formidable blunt weapon in its own right.